rickspencer3/send-usb/README.md

   -h, --help       show this help message and exit --string STRING  The string to send
-  --port PORT      USB port to use, defaults to /dev/ttyUSB0
+  --port PORT      USB port to use, defaults to /dev/ttyUSB0 --wait WAIT      Second to wait after opening the connection.
+Useful for
+                   devices like arduino that are rest when the serial connection is opened.

 ```